-Determining micronutrient levels is an important tool for physicians in nutritional therapy, whether it is to maintain good health or to treat diseases.
-In serious illnesses micronutrient testing is even more important, as nutritional therapy has a significant role in the comprehensive therapy of e.g. infectious and other autoimmune diseases.
+Determining micronutrient levels is an important tool for physicians in nutritional therapy, whether it is to maintain good health or treat diseases.
+In serious illnesses, micronutrient testing is even more important, as nutritional therapy has a significant role in the comprehensive therapy of e.g. infectious and other autoimmune diseases.
 For example, Finland’s Evira (Finnish Food Safety Authority) released a report in 2016 stating that over 60 per cent of the population had iodine deficiency.

 National Nutrition Council (VRN 2010) states the following in their foreword:

 In 1992, 159 countries participated in the decision of the World Health Organization (WHO) on procedures to end micronutrient deficiencies in the global population.
 They decided on the primary goal of ending the deficiencies of iron, iodine, vitamin A and other important micronutrients.